 Chief Vexillologist, Flag Institute

-Graham first became interested in flags as a schoolboy in Ghana, but his professional involvement began in the 1990s when, as a software design engineer, he worked on a CD-ROM atlas and decided to sort out the flag images.
-He has since designed many new flags, including those of Tristan da Cunha, the UK Border Force, the Thames Diamond Jubilee Pageant and the church of St Margaret’s, Westminster.
-Graham advises the UK Government on flags and flag protocol, and edits BR20 Flags of All Nations (the flag book – now website – of the UK Ministry of Defence).
-From 1999 he has served the International Federation of Vexillological Associations (FIAV) as Secretary-General for Congresses.
+Graham’s interest in flags began as a schoolboy in Ghana, but his professional involvement dates from the early 1990s when he was working as a software design engineer.
+One of his projects was a CD-ROM atlas and he decided to sort out the flag images … Graham has since designed many new flags: for example, Tristan da Cunha, the UK Border Force, the Thames Diamond Jubilee Pageant, and the church of St Margaret’s, Westminster.
+He advises the UK Government on flags and flag protocol and edits BR20 Flags of All Nations (the flag book – now website – of the UK Ministry of Defence).
+From 1999 he has served the Fédération internationale des associations vexillologiques (FIAV) as Secretary-General for Congresses.

 Current term: 2018 – 2021

 Current term: 2018 – 2021

 Lesley’s interest in flags began when she opened her flagmaking company in 2001.
-While her initial involvement was purely commercial, she was quickly drawn towards designing and producing flags for national celebrations, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
-‘Let’s fly and use flags to promote celebration, happiness and life,’ is Lesley’s maxim.
-She is also keen to promote the introduction of county and community flags across the UK.
+Her initial involvement was purely commercial but she soon began to design and produce flags for national celebrations, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
+‘Let’s fly and use flags to promote celebration, happiness and life,’ is her maxim.
+Lesley is also keen to promote the adoption of county and community flags across the UK.

 Current term: 2019 – 2022